vitalab/vitalab.github.io/deep-learning/_posts/2019-01-14-Adaptive_Fusion_RGB-D_Salient_Detection.md

 ![](/deep-learning/images/RGB_D/images.png)

 ## Method
-They say they have two significant concerns existing in RGB-D saliency detection are how to the depth-induced saliency, and how to fuse RGB and depth modalities for achieving better performance.
+They say they have two significant concerns existing in RGB-D saliency detection for achieving better performance: how to model the depth-induced saliency, and how to fuse RGB and depth modalities.

 ![](/deep-learning/images/RGB_D/network.png)